TACOM HQ®

 The above simulations demonstrate how different frequencies manifest as physical movement along the barrel’s length.
 It is important to note, while modes 1, 2, and 3 are shown in a single plane, they may exist in other planes, and exemplary modes 1-5 are – all – excited, simultaneously when firing a round.
 While the higher frequency modes have extremely small amplitudes, it is difficult to visualize just five modes acting at the same time, let alone many more.

 The amount of resistance a shape can exert to bending about its geometry on a particular axis is its second moment of area, and this is dependent on the area and material distribution to the axial moment.
 Cross-sections of an object that locate the majority of the material far from the bending axis have larger moments of inertia, making said cross section considerably more difficult to bend when force is applied.
 This is one reason I-beams, and not rectangular bars, are commonly used in structural applications, because they position sufficient mass in both x-y planes to resist force and deflection.
 Since Structural Barrels are analogous to I-beams reinforcing the bore in multiple planes, this creates a geometry that resists bending in multiple planes.
-Click here for a mathematical and geometric proof for a Structured Barrel’s superior stiffness compared to a standard barrel of the same mass.

-Mathematical Proofs for Increased Stiffness
+1.9 Mathematical Proofs for Increased Stiffness

 Second Moment of Area (J) for a cross section of a barrel